jeffc00/ironhack_Labs/Week 2/Data-Cleaning/README.md

 ## Goals

-Do you remember your MySQL project?
-In this lab, you will examine some MySQL tables from [here](https://relational.fit.cvut.cz/dataset/Stats).
+Do you remember your Postgre project?
+In this lab, you will examine some SQL tables from [here](https://relational.fit.cvut.cz/dataset/Stats).
 This database contains an anonymized dump of all user-contributed content on the Stats Stack Exchange network.

-You will need to import the `pymysql` library and the `create_engine` function from the `sqlalchemy` library.
+You will need to import the `psycopg2` library and the `create_engine` function from the `sqlalchemy` library.

 ```python
 import pymysql